ruinan/client/README.md

 ### Result
 The app satisfy the requirement from the section 3 to section 6.

+It does not pay attention to the corner cases, error handling, peformance and best practise.
 > If the record is for the mobile size page, it does not satify the destop size page